 How Bad Company's Debut Changed Perceptions About Supergroups

-As often as not, rock supergroups turn out to be depressingly less than the sum of their parts.
-Bad Company was something different.
+They often turn out to be depressingly less than the sum of their parts.

 AC/DC Vs. Bad Company – Ultimate Classic Rock Hall of Fame, Round One